 Low-flow toilets are usually great as they conserve water.
 But, older low-flow models are not as great as modern ones.
 If you have an old flow toilet, it may not be able to drain and clear the internal trap as it may lack the necessary pressure.

 To check how old is your toilet bowl, see if it has a stamped date somewhere at the back.
 If it dates back to the mid-90s, or an earlier time, it could be the main culprit behind the clogs.
 Now, that doesn’t mean you’ll have to replace it right away.
 You may be able to avoid clogs by avoiding clog-prone items and by limiting toilet paper use.
+Read our guide for choosing a new flushing toilet and replace your old one.

 The Toilet Trap is Blocked